 What percentage of tank sweeps find prior oil heat?

-Who pays for a tank sweep?
+Who pays for the oil tank sweep?

 Buyers typically pay for the oil tank sweep as it is part of their due diligence.
 Due diligence is what a reasonable person would do to investigate a property for problems prior to ownership.